slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"I'm a warrior, so that my son may be a merchant, so that his son may be a poet."  -- John Quincy Adams*
-> *"Commitment is what transforms a promise into a reality."  -- Abraham Lincoln*
-> *"Commitment is an act, not a word."  -- Jean-Paul Sartre*
 > *"Freedom is not the absence of commitments, but the ability to choose and commit myself to what is best for me."  -- Paulo Coelho*
 > *"If you begin by sacrificing yourself to those you love, you will end by hating those to whom you have sacrificed yourself."  -- George Bernard Shaw*
 > *"Your worst sin is that you have destroyed and betrayed yourself for nothing."  -- Fyodor Dostoyevsky*